Go! Fit and Free Dog Food gets the Advisor’s top rating of 5 stars.

 The ninth ingredient is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

-The tenth ingredient is lentils.
+The next ingredient includes lentils.
 Lentils are a quality source of carbohydrates.
 Plus (like all legumes) they’re rich in natural fiber.

 However, lentils contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.

-The next ingredient is chickpeas, also known as garbanzo beans.
+The eleventh ingredient includes chickpeas, also known as garbanzo beans.
 Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.

 However, chickpeas contain about 22% protein, a factor that must be considered when judging the actual meat content of this dog food.